 This thigh-burner is well worth it for the reward at the end: a massive, sandstone arch that frames views of Boulder and beyond.
 It is the most popular trail in Boulder for a reason.
-You'l

-Directions: Use Google Maps for navigation to parking at "Chautaugua Trailhead."
-See reverse The terrain is often stair-stepper-like, so be prepared to have some "are we there yet?" moments. for information on the Park-to-Park shuttle, available Memorial Day-Labor Day.

-Mallory Cave Trail

-For a few years, this entire trail was closed to protect a rare colony of bats from white-nose fungus infection.
-These days the trail is open, while the cave at the end is guarded from human entry with a rather artfully designed iron gate.
+You'l start at the Chautaugua designed iron gate.
 The terrain of this trail is steep, heading up the mountainside for spectacular views, and the last section is a bit of a scramble to reach the cave.
 Mallory Cave Trail is one of several in a network that leaves from the parking lot of the National Center for Atmospheric Research (NCAR).
 Directions: Use Google Maps for navigation to parking at "NCAR."
 Bear Peak

+Trailhead, take Bluebell Road to the Bluebell Shelter, then follow signs for the Royal Arch Trail.
+The terrain is often stair-stepper-like, so be prepared to have some "are we there yet?" moments.
+Directions: Use Google Maps for navigation to parking at "Chautauqua Trailhead."
+See reverse for information on the Park-to-Park shuttle, available Memorial Day-Labor Day.
+Mallory Cave Trail

+For a few years, this entire trail was closed to protect a rare colony of bats from white-nose fungus infection.
+These days the trail is open, while the cave at the end is guarded from human entry with a rather artfully

-With a 8,461-foot summit and views of Longs Peak from its summit, Bear Peak is a legitimate mountain climb (so prepare accordingly), yet it is conveniently accessed right within Boulder's city limits.
+With a 8,461-foot summit and views of Longs Peak from its summit, Bear Peak is a legitimate mountain climb (so prepare accordingly), yet it is conveniently accessed right within Boulder's city limits

 There are several access options.
 This shorter (yet steeper) South Mesa Trailhead option starts off on Mesa Trail and connects with Shadow Canyon South, which is cool, shady and tucked down in a canyon.
 The final stretch is a scramble to the exposed summit at 8,461 feet.
-Peak baggers can pop over to the adjacent South Boulder Peak (at 8,549 feet) to get a two-for-one cool and shady north side of the mountain through lush forests and beside seasonal trickling streams.
+Peak baggers can pop over to the adjacent South Boulder Peak (at 8,549 feet) to get a two-for-one.
+Directions: Use Google Maps for navigation to parking at "South Mesa Trailhead."
+Green Mountain Summit Loop cool and shady north side of the mountain through lush forests and beside seasonal trickling streams.
 After the final lung-busting stretch, you'll be rewarded by 360-degree views and, in summer, swarms of butterflies.
 This mountain climb is a serious endeavor, so prepare accordingly.
 Directions: Use Google Maps for navigation to parking at "Gregory Canyon Trailhead."
 Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Photos, left to right: Rich Grant, Wendy Marie Stuart, NOAA ESRL, Nina B/Shutterstock.com, Jonathan B. Auerbach, Emiliano Lake-Herrera, Dave Sutherland, Phillip Yates, Ann G. Duncan, Ann G. Duncan, Dave Sutherland, Gwen Gray, Emma Zilber (emmazphotography.com), Erin Byrne, Traci Schaeffer, Andrew Magill-Flickr Creative Commons, Rich Grant BOULDER Hiking Guide
+Photos, left to right: Rich Grant, Wendy Marie Stuart, NOAA ESRL, Nina B/Shutterstock.com, Jonathan B. Auerbach, Emiliano Lake-Herrera, Dave Sutherland, Phillip Yates, Ann G. Duncan, Ann G. Duncan, Dave Sutherland, Gwen Gray, Emma Zilber (emmazphotography.com), Erin Byrne, Traci Schaeffer, Andrew Magill-Flickr Creative Commons, Rich Grant